wp-plugins/twitter-tools-xco-urls/readme.txt

 == Frequently Asked Questions ==
 If you have questions please leave them in the comments at the <a href="http://www.chriskdesigns.com/plugins/twitter-tools-x-co-urls/" target="_blank">plugin homepage</a>.

+To add or remove the Dashboard Widget, click on the 'Screen Options' at the top right of the Dashboard and check/uncheck the X.co URL Stats option.

 == Changelog ==
-This is the first version, no changelog yet
+--Version 1.1--
+Added Dashboard Widget to show the click stats of your posts

 == Description ==
-With your X.co URL Shortener API key, you can now use Twitter Tools to Tweet your new posts, using X.co URLS.
+With your X.co URL Shortener API key, you can now use Twitter Tools to Tweet your new posts, using X.co URLS and view your 10 most recent posts with x.co URLs in your Dashboard.

 == Upgrade Notice ==
 None at this time